Scream Cream Review: Does it Improve Sex?

 Aminophylline is the first-listed ingredient, and seems like a very strange choice for a sexual enhancement cream, as it’s a bronchodilator, meaning it prevents airway obstruction when inhaled.

-We can’t find any clinical evidence that topical aminophylline improves sexual function in women, nor can we even find any clinical trials testing it for this effect.
+We can’t find any clinical evidence that topical aminophylline improves sexual function in women, nor can we even find any clinical trials even testing it for this effect.

-L-arginine is an amino acid, and while a 2021 medical review concluded that this compound may be effective at increasing libido in women when administered orally, we can’t find any evidence it’s effective when administered topically, nor does the pharmacy mentioned above cite any on their product page.
+L-arginine is an amino acid, and while a 2021 medical review concluded that this compound may be effective at increasing libido in women when administered orally.

 Testosterone is a male sex hormone, as we documented in our Weider Prime review article.